iotivity/iotivity/Readme.scons.txt

 * 3. External libraries
 For Android and IOS build, most of the external libraries are provided as binary in oic-utilities project (https://oic-review.01.org/gerrit/oic-utilities).
-Please download it in the same directory as other Iotivity projects.
+Please download it in the same directory as other IoTivity projects.
 If it's in different directory, an additional option (OIC_UITLS) will be required.
 The build command should be:
       $ scons OIC_UITLS=<path to oic-utilities> [other options] [target]